 Under Chapter 7.68 (Victims of crimes-compensation, assistance), Wash.
-Rev. Code § 7.68.070(3)(b) (Benefits- Right to and amount-Limitations) states that "[a] person identified as the 'minor' in the charge of commercial sexual abuse of a minor under RCW 9.68A.100, promoting commercial sexual abuse of a minor under RCW 9.68A.101, or promoting travel for commercial sexual abuse of a minor under RCW 9.68A.101, or promoting travel for commercial sexual abuse of a minor under RCW 9.68A.102 is considered a victim of a criminal act for the purpose of the right to benefits under this chapter even if the person is also charged with prostitution under RCW 9A.88.030."
+Rev. Code § 7.68.070(3)(b) (Benefits-Right to and amount-Limitations) states that "[a] person identified as the 'minor' in the charge of commercial sexual abuse of a minor under RCW 9.68A.100, promoting commercial sexual abuse of a minor under RCW 9.68A.101, or promoting travel for commercial sexual abuse of a minor under RCW 9.68A.102 is considered a victim of a criminal act for the purpose of the right to benefits under this chapter even if the person is also charged with prostitution under RCW 9A.88.030."

-SECTION 5.0 Area of Law Protective Provisions for the Child Victims The Policy Point Victim-friendly procedures and protections are provided in the trial process for minors under 18.
+Area of Law Protective Provisions for the Child Victims The Policy Point Victim-friendly procedures and protections are provided in the trial process for minors under 18.
 The Legislative Solution States should enact laws that provide protections for domestic minor sex trafficking victims in the trial process.
 A victim-friendly justice system will reduce the trauma experienced by commercially sexually exploited children and will foster successful participation of the victim in the justice system.
-Examples of such victim-friendly procedures include: (1) court appointed attorneys; (2) victim witness coordinators; (3) domestic minor sex trafficking shield laws; (4) closed courtrooms for minor victim testimony; (5) closed circuit testimony; and (6) application of the "rape shield" law to reduce the trauma of cross-examination related to prior sexual conduct.
-The statutes enacted by states must have an adequate focus on all victims of sexual exploitation or abuse to ensure equal protection for those minors who pursue prosecution of their trafficker.
-While many states have enacted laws providing protections to victim-witnesses in rape and sexual assault prosecutions, few specifically provide these protections for victims testifying in prosecutions under trafficking or commercial sexual exploitation statutes.
+Examples of such victim-friendly procedures include: (1) court appointed attorneys; (2) victim witness coordinators; (3) security and confidentiality of identifying information about the victim; (4) closed courtrooms for minor victim testimony; (5) closed circuit testimony; and (6) application of the "rape shield" law to reduce the trauma of cross-examination related to prior sexual conduct.
+The statutes enacted by states must have an adequate focus on all victims of sexual exploitation or abuse to ensure equal protection for those minors who pursue prosecution of their trafficker under a range of criminal laws.

-Domestic minor sex trafficking victims are protected from the introduction of certain evidence at trial.
-Pursuant to D.C.
-Code § 22-1839 (Reputation or opinion evidence), which states "[i]n a criminal case in which a person is accused of trafficking in commercial sex, as prohibited by § 22-1833, sex trafficking of children, as prohibited by § 22-1834, or benefitting financially from human trafficking, as prohibited by § 22-1836, reputation or opinion evidence of the past sexual behavior of the alleged victim is not admissible...."
+D.C.
+Code § 22-1839 (Reputation or opinion evidence) states, "In a criminal case in which a person is accused of trafficking in commercial sex, as prohibited by § 22-1833, sex trafficking of children, as prohibited by § 22-1834, or benefitting financially from human trafficking, as prohibited by § 22-1836, reputation or opinion evidence of the past sexual behavior of the alleged victim is not admissible. . . ."